magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-32714-magento-patch-customer-group-price-not-working-via-graphql.md

 >
 >A new patch called MDVA-33975 fixes GraphQL price calculation issues.
 MDVA-32714 is depreciated and it is recommended that you apply the patch MDVA-33975.
 To access this patch, refer to [MDVA-33975 Magento patch: GraphQL price calculations](https://support.magento.com/hc/en-us/articles/360055782351) .

 The MDVA-32714 Magento patch fixes the issue where сustomer group price is not added in GraphQL product query response.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.13 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.13 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions